API Reference

 }

 The processRedirect() method redirects the browser to another URL, typically for split A/B experiments.
-Use this method instead of window.location.href = redirectionURL; to ensure proper background tracking.
+Use this method instead of window.location.href = redirectionURL; to ensure accurate background tracking.

 If the redirection URL is on a domain other than the base URL and the Kameleoon installation omits unified session data, the engine adds a kameleoonRedirect-{experimentID} parameter to the target URL to ensure accurate tracking.